RuudPuts/pc2-timing-tracker/README.md

 ## Server

 ```
+$ cd server
-docker-compose up -d
+$ docker-compose up -d
-python3 server.py
+$ python3 main.py
 ```

 This hosts the webserver to list leaderboards and transmit times to.
 It stores all data in a Mongo database which can be deployed using `docker-compose`.
+The webserver will be hosted on port 5000.